Benoît Lahaye

 - Le Jardin de la Grosse Pierre preserves heritage and no-longer-permitted varieties in a single field blend, unique in the region

-- Back-to-back Gault and Millau Winemaker of the Year awards (2021 and 2022) confirm the domaine's place at the top of the grower category
+- A Gault and Millau Winemaker of the Year honor (2022 guide, awarded 2021) and a third star in the RVF Guide Vert confirm the domaine's place at the top of the grower category

-- Annual production of 50,000 bottles keeps the estate small enough for genuine hands-on attention across every parcel
+- Vines averaging 35 to 40 years old keep the estate small enough for genuine hands-on attention across every parcel

 - Benoît Lahaye Brut Nature Grand Cru$60-8090% Pinot Noir from Bouzy and Ambonnay Grand Crus, zero dosage; the clearest expression of the domaine's terroir philosophy.Find →